 Rare Disease Day in Chile

-For Rare Disease Day 2017, Chile joined Colombia in choosing the crane as the symbol of the celebration.
-According to Japanese legend, the birds represent peace and good health, and folding a thousand paper cranes will make your greatest wish come true.
-People around the country took photos with their cranes for rare diseases, sharing them on social media with the hashtag #1000grullas (“#1000cranes”) and asking for more research and opportunities for people living with a rare disease.
+The Rare Disease Day campaign started in Chile in 2012 and since then art has played a huge role.
+Highlights include the use of self-portraits of children living with a rare disease to reach out to policy makers for better rare disease legislation and the #1000grullas (#1000cranes) campaign in 2017.
+According to Japanese legend, cranes represent peace and good health, and folding a thousand paper cranes will make your greatest wish come true.
+People around the country took photos with their cranes for rare diseases and shared them on social media.

 You can also get involved!
 Do you know of any events not listed here?
 Email us at [email protected]